AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-52824-payment-method-display-dicrepancy.md

 ## Issue

-Payment method buttons incorrectly displayed for company customers despite being disabled in settings.
+Disabled payment methods are displayed for company customers.

 <u>Steps to reproduce</u>: